Two-Stage Robust Quadratic Optimization with Equalities and its Application to Optimal Power Flow: Conclusions and directions for future research

+Next, our algorithms can exploit various subsets of uncertainty, control and/or state variables.
+However, the actual implementation considered small uncertainty sets without partitioning them, and we restricted the search to one subset of state variables around the initial optimal solution.
+As expected, for larger values of the uncertainty in our numerical experiments, the algorithm becomes imprecise or could not find a feasible solution.
+A natural remedy to increase precision and find additional feasible solutions would be to consider several subsets of the state variables as described in subproblem~\eqref{pr:split}.
+Next, to work with larger uncertainty sets, we could combine Algorithm~\ref{alg:Taylor} and Algorithm~\ref{alg:main} with the approach proposed in~\cite{splittingUnc} to split larger uncertainty sets.

-It would be also important to explore the true scalability of our method for ACOPF problems by implementing the algorithms more efficiently and investigating possibilities to exploit the inherent sparsity structure of ACOPF problems.
-Finally, it would be interesting to look at the extensions of our method for multiperiod problems and to combine our approach with the approach proposed in~\citep{splittingUnc} to address larger uncertainty sets.
+Third, some improvements could be done in particular for ACOPF problems.
+These problems possess much sparsity, and it is to a large extent preserved under the transformation~\eqref{eq:TaylImpl}.
+Therefore, it would be also important to explore the true scalability of our method for ACOPF problems by implementing the algorithms more efficiently and investigating possibilities to exploit the inherent sparsity structure of ACOPF problems.
+Finally, it would be interesting to look at the extensions of our method for multiperiod problems, especially those incorporating binary variables to enable application to unit commitment problems for longer-term generator scheduling.